-Further studies are often not done in patients who are not able to self-catheterize or ask to go to the bathroom (eg, severely debilitated elderly or post-stroke patients).
+Further studies are often not done in patients who are not able to self-catheterize or ask to go to the bathroom (eg, severely debilitated older or post-stroke patients).

 Prognosis is good if the disorder is diagnosed and treated before kidneys are damaged.

 Specific treatment involves catheterization or measures to trigger urination.
-General treatment includes renal function monitoring, control of UTIs, high fluid intake to decrease risk of UTIs and urinary calculi (although this measure may exacerbate incontinence), early ambulation, frequent changes of position, and dietary Ca restriction to inhibit calculus formation.
+Intermittent catheterization is preferred to continuous catheterization whenever possible.
+General treatment includes renal function monitoring, control of urinary tract infections (UTIs), high fluid intake to decrease risk of UTIs and urinary calculi (although this measure may exacerbate incontinence), early ambulation, frequent changes of position, and dietary calcium restriction to inhibit calculus formation.

 For flaccid bladder, especially if the cause is an acute spinal cord injury, immediate continuous or intermittent catheterization is needed.
 Intermittent self-catheterization is preferable to indwelling urethral catheterization, which has a high risk of recurrent UTIs and, in men, a high risk of urethritis, periurethritis, prostatic abscesses, and urethral fistulas.
 Suprapubic catheterization may be used if patients cannot self-catheterize.

 For spastic bladder, treatment depends on the patient’s ability to retain urine.
 Patients who can retain normal volumes can use techniques to trigger voiding (eg, applying suprapubic pressure, scratching the thighs); anticholinergics may be effective.
-For patients who cannot retain normal volumes, treatment is the same as that of urge incontinence (see Urinary Incontinence in Adults : Treatment), including drugs (see Table: Drugs Used to Treat Incontinence) and sacral nerve stimulation.
+For patients who cannot retain normal volumes, treatment is the same as that of urge incontinence, including drugs (see table Drugs Used to Treat Incontinence) and sacral nerve stimulation.